Szymon-Levy/Szymon-Levy/README.md

-<h1 align="center">Hello 👋, I'm Szymon</h1>
+<h1>Hello 👋, I'm Szymon</h1>
-<h3 align="center">An ambitious front-end developer from Poland.
+<h3>An ambitious front-end developer from Poland.
 I have 4 years of experience in building websites using Joomla, CSS, and JavaScript.
 I have experience building a variety of websites, including e-commerce sites, corporate websites, and personal websites.
 I am also skilled in using CSS to create visually appealing and responsive websites.
 I am a team player and I am able to work independently.</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=szymon-levy&label=Profile%20views&color=0e75b6&style=flat" alt="szymon-levy" /> </p>